djangocon/2025.djangocon.us/src/_content/posts/keynote-marlene.md

 ## What are your favourite topics at conferences?

 > I love talks that are creative or have a story telling element to them!
 These tend to be my favorites.
-I’m also really into AI at the moment so if anyone’s doing something interesting with that I’ll probably be interested in the talk.
+I’m also really into AI at the moment so if anyone’s doing something interesting with that, I’ll probably be interested in the talk.

 ## How do you view the connections made at conferences?